GalwayTribe/GalwayTribe.github.io/README.md

 - You can edit and add main menu links in the `config.toml` under `[[menu.main]]`

 **Layout**
-- The layout of the website can be edited by editing the files in the 'layouts' directory.
+- The layout of the website can be edited by editing the files in the `layouts` directory.

 **Style - SCSS**
-- The style fo the website is built from the scss files located in the 'assets' directory.
+- The style fo the website is built from the scss files located in the `assets` directory.

 ## Using Hugo to Work on the Site